Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 Each object of the KeyboardListener class stores its own subscriptions.
 Keep this in mind when you use the `Unsubscribe` methods.

 > [!NOTE]
 > :bulb: **Best Practice:** Before closing the application, unsubscribe from all events.
-This allows the application to release all the system resources it is using.
+This will allow the application to correctly release all system resources it uses.

 ## Subscribe to the press event